 Tracy & Lionel

-We are Tracy and Lionel, a couple and we love to photograph weddings.
+We are Tracy and Lionel, a couple who love to photograph weddings.
 I have been a professional photographer since 2011 and shooting weddings since 2015.
 Tracy and I met in 2018 and we started shooting weddings together soon afterward.
 So when you book Lionel Mitchell Photography to photograph your Wedding in Northern Ireland, you get Tracy as well as Lionel.
 That’s two photographers, two angles, twice the moments, expressions, and all the little bits that matter.
 Four eyes on the detail instead of two!